AhmedAalaaa/ALU-Verification-Demo-using-OSVVM/README.md

 ![osvvm](https://user-images.githubusercontent.com/64384499/173164756-8923b930-0172-4c1c-8d1b-1b7213fafbd6.png)

 ### The DUT
-In our case it will be the ALU VHDL code which intended to be tested, which is a simple design for ALU whcich contains the follwoing operations:
+In our case it will be the ALU VHDL code which is intended to be tested, which it is a simple design for ALU whcich contains the follwoing operations:
 | Operation   | SEL         |
 | :----:      | :----:      |
 | Addition    | 000         |